claragbl/tp/data-engineering/tp-data-processing-framework/README.md

 To process a large amount of data partitioned on a data lake, you can use data processing frameworks such as Apache Spark :
 1. Read : https://spark.apache.org/docs/latest/sql-programming-guide.html

 Some questions :

+**Apache Spark** is a data processing framework that is able to perform processing task efficiently on large datasets.
+It provides API i differents programming languages.
+**Spark SQL** provide Spark with more information about the structure of both the data and the computation being performed

 * What is Spark RDD API ?
+RDD stands for **Resilient Distributed Dataset** and it's a concept at the hear of Apache Spark that  that represents an immutable collection of objects that can be split across a computing cluster.
+The Spark RDD API allows us to perform various transformations and actions on those RDD for advanced data processing.

 * What is Spark Dataset API ?
+The Spark Dataset API is a distributed collection of data that provides the benefits of both RDDs and DataFrames in Apache Spark

 * With which languages can you use Spark ?
+-> scala
+-> python
+-> R
+-> Java
+-> SQL

 * Which data sources or data sinks can Spark work with ?
+  (Data Sink = récepteur de données)
+Apache spark allows user to read data from various sources and it allows to write them in various destinations.
+-> Databases
+-> File systems
+-> Data lakes
+-> Message brokers: software component or service that facilitates communication between different applications or systems by allowing them to send and receive messages asynchronously.
+-> Streaming sources : data from various sources in real-time or near real-time, enabling processing of continuous data streams.

 ### Analyse data with Apache Spark and Scala
 One engineering team of your company created for you a TV News data stored as JSON inside the folder `data-news-json/`.